xrip/retro-sound/README.md

 <img src='https://github.com/user-attachments/assets/a69674ed-7f3c-4460-88c9-afa7530ff6ef' title='assembled pcb' height=640>

+Gerbers available via releases, or you can use whole KiCad project from ``hardware`` folder

 With this setup, you can bring the authentic sound of classic gaming and computing systems to life using original sound chips.
 Enjoy the nostalgia of retro audio in a modern, convenient package!